lgatto/TeachingMaterial/index.md

 and [d3-tip](https://github.com/Caged/d3-tip).

 I use git mostly from the command line on a Mac.
-I use the github site to explore others' code, make pull requests, and indicate issues.
+I use the github site to explore others' code, to indicate issues in their code, and suggest changes to their code.

 I would like all of my statistical/computational collaborators to use git and github, so that we